Seeds of Truth Ministries

 Media Evangelization and Catechesis.

-Seeds of Truth Ministries provides a daily program (listen now) that will focus on various aspects of Catholic life and thought.
+Seeds of Truth Ministries provides a radio show that focuses on various aspects of Catholic life and thought.
 Through the prism of guest-driven dialogue and catechesis, its primary task is to develop a deeper sense of the Catholic faith so as to live a more vibrant discipleship in the Lord Jesus Christ.
-Seeds of Truth will also utilize its website for on-going formation and catechesis.
+Seeds of Truth also utilizes its website for on-going formation and catechesis.

 Parish and School Evangelization.